Self-reflection plays a role in problem-solving.

 Perhaps arguments start when you had no intention of causing conflict.

-If bad communication is sabotaging your life, then identifying your mistakes will help you adopt better communication strategies.
+If bad communication skills are sabotaging your life, then identifying your mistakes will help you adopt better communication strategies.

 What is a Poor Communicator?

-Because successful communication during conflict is so vital, university researchers looked at how poor communication patterns impacted relationships.
+Because successful communication during conflict is so vital, university researchers looked at how bad communication patterns impacted relationships.
 The most destructive forms of communication contain:

 When people exhibit these behaviors, they make conflict resolution almost impossible.
 They usually worsen the problem by reducing the chance of a productive conversation.